SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 For GitHub repository monitoring and alerting, PANIC operates similarly to the above but the data flows through GitHub repository dedicated processes.

+**Notes**:

-**Note**: In future releases, the node operator will be able to use PANIC to monitor Substrate and Cosmos-SDK based nodes and get alerts based on blockchain-specific metrics obtained from various data sources.
+- In future releases, the node operator will be able to use PANIC to monitor Substrate and Cosmos-SDK based nodes and get alerts based on blockchain-specific metrics obtained from various data sources.
+- Another important component which is not depicted above is the **Health-Checker** component.
+The **Health-Checker** was not included in the image above as it is not part of the monitoring and alerting process, in fact it runs in its own Docker container.
+The **Health-Checker** component constitutes of two separate components, the **Ping Publisher** and the **Heartbeat Handler**.
+The **Ping Publisher** sends ping requests to PANIC's components every 30 seconds via **RabbitMQ**, and the **Heartbeat Handler** listens for heartbeats and saves them to **Redis**.
+This mechanism makes it possible to deduce whether PANIC's components are running as expected when the node operator enters the `/status` command described [here](#telegram-commands).

 ## Alert Types